American gizzard shad: Description

-Diet and feeding habits
+Diet

-Gizzard shad are planktivorous in early life, feeding mainly on phytoplankton and zooplankton as larvae.
+Gizzard shad are planktivorous in early life, feeding mainly on phytoplankton and zooplankton, such as periphyton, chrysophyta and rotifera, as larvae.
 Consumptive demand of young of year fish (including larvae) can be intense enough to cause collapses in the zooplankton community, which has far-reaching effects through the ecosystem of which they are a part.
 In midwestern USA reservoirs, where gizzard shad are often the most abundant fish (by biomass), they usually switch to diets dominated by sediment detritus during the first year of life, whereas in some natural lakes they may rely heavily on zooplankton throughout their lives.
 As zooplankton are a nutritionally superior food than detritus, if large zooplankton (e.g., Daphnia) are available, gizzard shad probably prefer to feed on this resource.
 However, in many reservoirs, large zooplankton are scarce so gizzard shad rely on detritus.
 Gizzard shad growth rates may be lower when they feed only on detritus (compared to zooplankton), and in reservoirs they may consume more zooplankton (and less detritus) when density of conspecifics is low and the abundance of large-bodied zooplankton is high.
 In such cases, Daphnia and other crustaceans make up a large portion of some gizzard shad diets.
+Sediment and sand are also ingested by the gizzard shad, which helps it digest food in its muscular gizzard.

 Gizzard shad feed mainly during the day, with minimal activity at night.
 They have been observed at night in Lake Mead, Arizona congregating in schools in very shallow water two to three feet deep during the fall.

 Reproduction

 The start of the spawning period is typically between mid-May and early June, and is triggered by rising water temperatures.
 The number of eggs per individual varies between populations, but typically it is 12,500 eggs for a two-year-old and peaks at 380,000 eggs for a four-year-old.
 The eggs are laid in shallow water in clumps, with seemingly no pairing off occurring between individuals.
 They spawn during the evening and the early hours of the night, and the eggs adhere to underwater vegetation and do not receive any parental attention.
 Feeding begins three to four days after hatching, and most individuals are 3.3 mm long upon hatching.
 Gizzard shad have very high fecundity and a rapid growth rate, meaning they can become a large part of an ecosystem, in terms of abundance and biomass, very quickly.

-They are capable of hybridizing with the closely related threadfin shad.
+They are capable of hybridizing with the closely related threadfin shad (Dorosoma petenense).